 Most people are used to a factory-raised turkey that’s roasted, carved up and laying on dinner plates.
-It’s easy to forget there are Wild Turkeys that live out in, well, the wild.
+So it’s easy to forget there are Wild Turkeys that live in, well, the wild.

 Wild Turkeys, on the other hand, are birds to be reckoned with.
 Not only are they sleek, smart and cunning, but they can run at 25 miles per hour (40 kph) and fly at 55 miles per hour (88.5 kph).
 They can swim, too!

 Ever wondered what’s up with all the strange stuff on their head and neck?
 So have scientists!
 They have names for those messy-looking bits but don’t know if they’re mainly for show or play some additional role.
 The red and white growths on the head and neck are called caruncles.
-The long, fleshy bit hanging over the beak is a snood.
-The red flap of skin that hangs down from their neck is a dewlap, or wattle.
+The long, fleshy gob hanging over the beak is a snood.
+The red drape of skin that hangs down from the neck is a dewlap (or wattle).

 Courting males dramatically display themselves with ruffled feathers and fanned-out tail feathers.
 The caruncles, snood, wattle, and bare skin on the head and neck become engorged with blood, and the head turns blue.
 That is unless they’re squaring off for a fight, then it turns red.
 They also have a “beard,” which is a long cluster of feathers hanging from the center of their chest (females sometimes have beards, too.)
 Males are known for their loud gobbling sound, capable of being heard a mile away.
 Females can gobble, too, but rarely do.

 Wild Turkeys are large, plump and powerful, with males weighing up to 24 pounds (10.9 kg) and standing 3 to 3.5 feet tall (0.9 cm).
-Their senses are superb, with hearing that’s 10 times better than our’s and sharp, nearly 360-degree vision.
+Their senses are superb, with hearing that’s ten times better than a human’s and sharp, nearly 360-degree vision.
 They’re irregularly migratory, socially complex birds that travel in flocks.
 They roost in trees at night but spend most of the daytime on the ground.
-They communicate often with each other; hens even cluck at their chicks while they’re still in the eggs.
+They often communicate with each other; hens even cluck at their chicks while they’re still in the eggs.
 Chicks know their mother’s voice before they hatch and are ready to listen and move about with her soon after hatching.

-Wild Turkeys were gone from much of the U.S. by the early 1900s due to overhunting and loss of woodlands.
+Wild Turkeys were gone from much of the United States by the early 1900s because of overhunting and deforestation.
 They’ve since rebounded because of successful reintroduction programs and now inhabit all states, except Alaska.
 Their preferred habitat is a mix of agricultural land, shrubland, woodland, and seasonal marsh.

-You may have heard that Benjamin Franklin wanted to name the Wild Turkey as the U.S. national bird, but that’s a myth, according to Smithsonian.com.
+You may have heard that Benjamin Franklin wanted to make the Wild Turkey the US national bird, but that’s a myth, according to Smithsonian.com.